paulinavonstackelberg/ValidatingMIRegularized/README.md

 ## Ethical approval

-This study was approved by the Ethics Committee at Utrecht University (registration number 21-0473).
+This study was approved by the Ethics Committee at Utrecht University (registration number 21-0473); no new data was collected.
 The corresponding PDF can be found in the folder `Documents`.
 All files, including the output, are stored in the archives belonging to Utrecht University.
-The data are stored for a minimum duration of 10 years.
+They are stored for a minimum duration of 10 years.